ImagingDataCommons/highdicom/docs/seg.rst

 of source instance UIDs, *H* and *W* are the height and width of the frames, and *S* is the number of segments included in the segmentation.
-In this way, the output of this method matches the input `pixel_array` to the constructor that would create the SEG object if it were created with highdicom.
+In this way, the output of this method matches the input `pixel_array` to the constructor that would create the SEG object if it were created with `highdicom`.

-The following example (and those in later sections) use DICOM files from the highdicom test data, which may be found in the `highdicom repository <https://github.com/herrmannlab/highdicom/tree/master/data/test_files>`_ on GitHub.
+The following example (and those in later sections) use DICOM files from the `highdicom` test data, which may be found in the `highdicom repository <https://github.com/herrmannlab/highdicom/tree/master/data/test_files>`_ on GitHub.